abed-obaah/abed-obaah/README.md

 - 👋 Hi, I’m @abed-obaah
-- 👀 I’m interested in front End development
+- 👀 I’m interested in front End development and backend development
-- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...